vncnttan/productivity-obsidian-notes/BINUS/Semester 4/NLP/N-Gram NLP.md

-Searching for occurences of n word in the text.
+`Searching for occurences of n word in the text`.

 ex.
 2-gram
 I want to eat